 Hiring Skilled Workers

-Under the new rules, anyone coming to the UK to work, excluding Irish citizens, must apply for permission in advance.
-Applicants must meet a specific set of criteria for which they will score points.
+Under the points-based immigration system, visa applicants must meet a specific set of criteria for which they can score points.
 Visas are then awarded to applicants who score the required 70 points.

 Skilled worker route